 Surveillance in Switzerland

 Switzerland played a key role in this story and the majority of the surveillance activities were conducted within the country.
 As revealed by the SR Investigativ documents, the GRA chief Chalker also conducted secret surveillance on official meetings between FIFA officials and journalists.
 The documents clearly show the pictures taken during the operations.

 In legal and official terms, this counts as espionage which is regarded as a criminal offence.
-The individuals in Switzerland were benign spied on by a third party intermediary on the order of another state.
+The individuals in Switzerland were benignly spied on by a third-party intermediary on the order of another state.
 Chalker’s close connections with the Qatari government officials, even the Chief of Staff of the Qatari Emir’s brother, was the main basis to substantiate the links between the GRA and Qatar.
 According to the SRF reports, it was an individual named Hassan Al Thawadi to oversee the whole operation on the behalf of his country.

 This may be the perfect espionage crime however, not much was accomplished by the investigations conducted by the Zurich police in this regard.

 It has been over ten years that this kind of an espionage operation has been up and running against the FIFA Officials.
 This basically reveals that amidst all the criticism received by the state of Qatar on winning the bid for hosting the FIFA World Cup, it was adamant on securing the state’s position and reputation internationally.
 For this purpose, the state was even ready to go through the route of committing espionage and cyber attacks on the individuals of particular interest.

 However, the question remains, how did such suspicious activities go on for such a long time without any formal action?
 Even though the activities did come to the attention of the Swiss authorities and the Zurich police, not much was done as a part of tangible actions.